Need help? Chat now!

 The world's largest and oldest broadcaster, the British Broadcasting Company (BBC), became the next victim of cyber attack as their servers were accessed by a Russian hacker on Christmas Day, according to recent articles published by both Reuters and The Hosting News (THN).
-The article by THN indicated that the hacker accessed the British broadcaster's servers "through an ftp system which is typically used for transferring large data files."
+The report by THN indicated that the hacker accessed the British broadcaster's servers "through an FTP system which is typically used for transferring large data files."

-Hold Security's founder and Chief Information and Security officer Alex Holden was quoted in the Reuters article to say, "The BBC offer stands out because the media company is such a high-profile organization…It's definitely a notch in someone's belt."
-Holden went on to say in the article that this hacker tried to "convince high-profile hackers” by “showing them files that could only be accessed by somebody” who truly “controlled” the site.
-Justin Clarke, a principal consultant for the cyber-security firm Cylance Inc., was quoted in the Reuter's article to say,”While HASH was only offering access to an obscure ftp server, some buyers might see it as a stepping stone to more prized assets within the BBC.
+Hold Security's founder and Chief Information and Security officer Alex Holden was quoted in the Reuters article to say, "The BBC offer stands out because the media company is such a high-profile organization…It's a notch in someone's belt."
+Holden went on to say in the article that this hacker tried to "convince high-profile hackers_" by "_showing them files that could only be accessed by somebody_" who truly "_controlled_" the site.
+Justin Clarke, a principal consultant for the cyber-security firm Cylance Inc., was quoted in Reuter's article to say,"_While HASH was only offering access to an obscure FTP server, some buyers might see it as a stepping stone to more prized assets within the BBC.
 Accessing that server establishes a foothold within BBC's network which may allow an attacker to pivot and gain further access to internal BBC resources."

 Written by Bryon Turcotte / December 31, 2013